rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #7 - Dec 2019.md

 Zebra is an implementation of Zcash in Rust.
 It also appears to be the future of Zcash.

 Originally developed by Parity, based off [their bitcoin client][pbt], for the Zcash Foundation, [Zebra was announced][zan] in July 2019.
-In late August development was started over from scratch, to take advantage of modern Rust idioms, to divorce the design from that of bitcoin, and to use a different license.
+In late August development was begun from scratch, to take advantage of modern Rust idioms, to divorce the design from that of bitcoin, and to use a different license.
 The current version of Zebra is developed by long-time Rust cryptographer [Henry de Valence], co-author of a number of high-profile Rust cryptography libraries, and expert in zero-knowledge proofs.

 So now there are _two_ Rust implementations of Zcash, including [parity-zcash] (which presumably inherits the original Zebra codebase).